-In 1902, Mr. John Taylor Cochrane purchased some land on which Aliceville now sets.
+In 1902, Mr. John Taylor Cochrane purchased some land on which the City of Aliceville now sits.
 He had the land surveyed into lots, blocks, and streets that were laid out in an orderly plan.
 He was also one of the organizers of the town’s first bank, Aliceville Bank and Trust, and served as its first president.
 The new town was then incorporated as a municipality of the State of Alabama on March 18, 1907.

-Aliceville has its own elementary, middle, and high schools in the Pickens County school system.
-Our citizens love cheering on the Yellow Jacket football team each week in the fall.
+Aliceville has a quality elementary and high school in the Pickens County school system.
+While academics is always the primary focus, as statistically the two schools rank amongst the top in the county, our citizens love cheering on the all Yellow Jacket athletic teams each year in the fall spring and fall semesters.
 The mission statement for Aliceville High School is "Inspiring ethical leaders...one child at a time."
-We are also nearby to Pickens Academy, a private school offering quality education since 1970.

 The Aliceville Area Chamber of Commerce was organized in 1924 with the goal of fostering growth and well-being to industrial, agricultural and overall commercial interests of Aliceville and surrounding areas.
 We strive to promote the civic, economic and social welfare of the citizens of the Aliceville Area.